CoinBlack/blackcoin-more/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 5.9)

-This guide describes how to build bitcoind and command-line utilities on OpenBSD.
+This guide describes how to build blackmored and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.